-The Destino 2021-2024 TIP is fiscally constrained for transit projects and highway projects in the New Mexico and Texas portion of the EPMPO study area.
-This area is comprised of El Paso County, southern Doña Ana County, NM, and a small portion of Otero County, NM.
-The majority of projects are in the highway section for Texas, but all federal, state and locally funded projects of regional significance in the EPMPO study area are included.
+The Destino 2021-2024 TIP is fiscally constrained for transit projects and highway projects in the New Mexico and Texas portion of the El Paso MPO study area.
+This area is comprised of El Paso County, southern Dona Ana County, NM, and a small portion of Otero County, NM.
+The majority of projects are in the highway section for Texas, but all federal, state and locally funded projects of regional significance in the El Paso MPO study area are included.

-Traditional federal funding categories that flow through TxDOT into the TIP are based on revenue forecasts in TxDOT's associated UTP.
+Traditional federal funding categories that flow through TxDOT into the TIP are based on revenue forecasts in TxDOT's associated Unified Transportation Program (UTP).
 The UTP reflects the projects and programs that may be delivered from available forecasted funding in Texas over a 10-year period.
 Close coordination is ongoing with NMDOT on available funds to be used in New Mexico.
-Transit projects are funded with

-FTA funds, and local funds.
+Transit projects are funded with FTA funds, and local funds.
 Most of the transit funding is for Sun Metro projects, the mass transit provider in the region.

-Meetings of the TPAC, which recommends projects for approval, and the TPB, which approves projects in the TIP were used as open forum for the MPO public involvement process.
+Meetings of the Transportation Project Advisory Committee (TPAC), which recommends projects for approval, and the TPB, which approves projects in the TIP were used as open forum for the MPO public involvement process.
 The required 30-day public involvement/comment period was met for the Destino 2021-2024 TIP.
 These meetings were advertised in local newspapers.
 At the time of the approval of the Amended Destino 2045 MTP the corresponding Destino 2021-2024 TIP was also approved by the TPB, on May 22, 2020.

-SECTION 3.0 VEHICLE ACTIVITY
+VEHICLE ACTIVITY

 Section 3.0 describes the basic TDM inputs and approach used to develop the modeled volumes that are a necessary part of the air quality conformity process.
 Two of the primary travel model inputs - networks (e.g., an electronic representation of the current and future transportation system made up of links and nodes) and demographics - are briefly described below.
-The demographics from the original Destino 2045 MTP were not modified for the current Amended Destino 2045 MTP, only the networks were updated (refer to Appendix J - Technical Memorandum).
+The demographics from the original Destino 2045 MTP were not modified for the current amendment, only the networks were updated (refer to Appendix J - Technical Memorandum).